fooDriver/app/README.md

 - **Donator** can login and view each pantry, including the pantry items, the pantry route, and the stops along the route.
 A donator can also fill out a form to make a donation.

 - **Driver** can login and view his/her pantry, including the pantry items, the pantry route, and the stops along the route.
 A driver can also change the quantity of each item in his/her pantry.
+Please note, if you signed up as a driver, you will not be assigned a route / pantry.
+If you would like to login as a functional driverl please sign in as tom@beard.com : tombeard

+- **Admin** can login with full CRUD for users, food, pantries, routes, etc. Please note, the admin functionality is ONLY available in staging branch.
+If you would like to login as a functional admin, please sign in as mary@berry.com : maryberry

 ------